linkblaine/active_csv/README.md

 ```

 ### group_by
-The group_by command will return a collection of the uniq values that match the attribute requested.
+The group_by command will return a collection of the unique values that match the attribute requested.

 ```ruby
 SoftGood.group_by(:type)
 ```